uvicmakerlab/dhsi2016/123dMake.md

 ![image alt text](images/image_4.png)

-##Racial Slices
+##Radial Slices

-Racial slices are also interlocking, but they fan out from a central point in the model.
+Radial slices are also interlocking, but they fan out from a central point in the model.

 ![image alt text](images/image_5.png)